Multidisciplinary Creative Carl Addy: “Be a fan first and leave your ego at the door”

 Carl Addy: At the beginning of my career in Durban, South Africa, I was an anxious 16-year-old kid struggling and hustling to get into design school.
 I eventually got in, dropped out again, and then started as an intern in an advertising agency working with software.

 I would get familiar with the technology and spend the evenings creating a fake portfolio.
-I sent it to advertisers, which got me a bursary that opened many doors.
+I sent it to different advertisers which got me a bursary that opened many doors.

 So you start with an intention and work within the medium currently available to you and it pushes you towards your goal.